 Innovation is the life blood of company success in an increasingly competitive world.
-Developing new ideas that a company can turn into a profitable product or service is never easy.
+However, developing new ideas that a company can turn into a profitable product or service is never easy.
 Bringing a product or service to market faster and cheaper requires continuous innovation that only highly committed employees can deliver.
-So how do we create an organization which ensures that the good ideas come forward?
-At this NOCA event you will get insight into international research focusing on incentive pay as an enabler for innovation.
+At this NOCA event we look at how we can use incentive structures to secure innovation, commitment, and engagement.

-Some of the points that Dr. Scott will cover:
+Some of the points that we will cover:

 - What reward programs have proven be to particularly effective in promoting innovation?

 - The prerequisites for successful implementation of implement incentive programs.

 Dr. Kenneth Dow Scott, Ph.D., is a professor of human resources at Loyola University, Chicago, and president of Performance Development International Inc. Scott is nationally recognized as a thought leader in compensation and HR program evaluation.
 He has more than 100 publications and his current research focuses on rewards and human resources programs that drive innovation, productivity improvement and fairness.

 Before following an academic career, Scott held several HR positions at B.F.
 Goodrich Co.
 He obtained his master’s degree and Ph.D. from the School of Human Resources and Employment Relations at Michigan State University.

 Keld Nielsen, Director HQ & Global Business Services Rewards, Novo Nordisk

 Keld has over 20 years of experience within HR – both from consulting and company practice.
 14 of which he has spent working with rewards at Novo Nordisk.
 He is currently leading a team of rewards specialists to deliver rewards design, partnering, advise, capability building and communication globally either directly or in partnership with local rewards partners to more than 28,000 employees across all non-sales functions (R&D, Production and Support functions) in 4 EVP areas.